tocchan/guildhall/sdst/README.md

 ### Week 4 - Win Conditions and Profiling
 #### Task List
+- [ ] Occupancy Maps
+    - [ ] Buildings define their occupancy region in data
+        - *Note: could also infer it from the model size, but should allow an override through data*
+- [ ] Collision Types for units
+- [ ] Resources
+    - [ ] Supply - used as a limiter for how many units you can build
+    - [ ] Wood - used as a currency to build new units/buildings
+    - [ ] Tree can be cut down
+- [ ] Buildings can have dependencies (can only build hut if townhall is built)
+- [ ] Townhall can build `peon`s
+    - [ ] Up to max supply
+    - [ ] Supply is given by huts
+- [ ] Peons can chop trees for wood
+    - [ ] `tree` unit defined in data
+    - [ ] Tree moves through different mesh states as it lowers on health
 - [ ] Goblin Hut structure defiend
 - [ ] `AICommander` that controls the Goblin Team
     - [ ] Will build goblins, and sends them to attack the town center when he has a big enough group